 As founder and director of FINDconnect, Dr. Long has been instrumental in building the capacity of health care providers to have the tools necessary to screen, refer and provide case management to families whom have unmet basic needs.

-For the past year, Digable has worked tirelessly with Dr. Dayna Long and the amazing FIND team at UCSF Children’s Hospital Oakland to develop and perfect the FINDconnect platform.
+Since 2015, Digable has worked tirelessly with Dr. Dayna Long and the amazing FIND team at UCSF Children’s Hospital Oakland to develop and perfect the FINDconnect platform.

-Through a rapid iterative approach – the years of extensive research conducted in the creation of the FIND program has been translated into a secure, HIPPA-compliant cloud platform to facilitate the various functions needed to screen, refer, and follow up when addressing the social determinants of health.
+Through a rapid iterative approach – the years of extensive research conducted in the creation of the FIND program has been translated into a secure, HIPAA-compliant cloud platform to facilitate the various functions needed to screen, refer, and follow up when addressing the social determinants of health.
 The platform has undergone three phases of usability and usefulness testing with an extremely short feedback loop based on daily usage of the platform by the FIND Desk at UCSF Children’s Hospital Oakland.

 Want to see FINDconnect in action?
 Simply fill out the information below and someone will get in contact with you about setting up a live demonstration via screen share.